 Forecast the profit.

-Recurring or subscription payments have long been tried out by SaaS — services, online banking and mobile operators.
-This type of business needs to receive monthly payments without unnecessary reminders to the client.
+SaaS, services, online banking and mobile operators have long tried recurring or subscription payments — these types of business need to receive monthly payments without unnecessary reminders to the client.
 Recently, online stores, media, educational platforms, and other companies that do not want to lose subscribers due to their forgetfulness have started accepting recurring payments.

 Feel free to reach out to our sales team by leaving us a message

-Recurring payments can have one significant drawback, in case you implement them without following specific rules.
-Otherwise, the repeated charge-offs can cause negative feedback and resistance from customers.
-To avoid this, you need to describe the whole procedure unambiguously, focus on the charge-off intervals, and give a convenient and straightforward opportunity to unsubscribe.
+If you implement them without following specific rules, recurring payments can have one significant drawback.
+Repeated charge-offs can cause negative feedback and resistance from customers.
+To avoid this, you must describe the whole procedure unambiguously, focus on the charge-off intervals, and give a convenient and straightforward opportunity to unsubscribe.

-Still, despite the obvious warnings and explanations about the subscription model, some customers get 'surprised' when merchants debit money from their card again after some time.
+Still, despite the obvious warnings and explanations about the subscription model, some customers get 'surprised' when merchants debit money from their cards again after some time.